arachne-framework/arachne-doc/doc/docs.rdf.md

 For example,

-&lt;?about :some/subject ?&rt;
+?&lt;?about :some/subject ?&rt;

 ### `prefix`

-Installs a keyword namespace as an IRI namespace prefix (see [Aristotle's Documentation](https://github.com/arachne-framework/aristotle#irikeyword-registry) for a discussion of how namespace IRI prefixes work.
+Installs a keyword namespace as an IRI namespace prefix (see [Aristotle's Documentation](https://github.com/arachne-framework/aristotle#irikeyword-registry) for a discussion of how namespace IRI prefixes work.)

 The prefix is scoped to the parsing of this RDF file only.